psgandalf/score-keep-meteor-course/readme.md

 # Short Lnk

-This is a link shotener program made in Meteor and React.
+This is a score-keeping program made in Meteor and React.

 ## Author Mikael Eklund